Coke Ovens is a Grade II listed building in the Burnley local planning authority area, England. First listed on 12 February 1985. Coke ovens.

 Description

-Bank of 'beehive' coke ovens, now overgrown and partly ruinous, c.1850.
-Built basically of brick but with a sandstone rubble retaining wall at the lower (east) end.
-A rectangular block, built up and into a slight slope, measuring roughly 30m by 12m and containing (originally) two rows of six kilns each; those on the north side are more badly damaged.
-Each kiln is circular in plan with a diameter of about 4 metres and is composed of a domed vault about 2.5 metres high, built of a single skin of yellow/brown bricks, laid in header bond, and now vitrified at the inner end.
-(Some of these bricks have been stamped with the initials WFB).
-Originally, each kiln appears to have had a round-headed ventilation hole at the front, a flue at the back and a circular charging hole at the top.
-History Built by an as yet unknown firm and superseded by the coke ovens established immediately to the north by the Towneley Colliery and Brickworks Company, which began production in 1874.
-A large and relatively well-preserved example of a now uncommon type.
+The coke ovens, dating from around 1850, are a bank of 'beehive' coke ovens that are now overgrown and partly in ruins.
+They are primarily constructed of brick, with a sandstone rubble retaining wall at the lower (east) end.
+The structure is a rectangular block built into a slight slope, measuring approximately 30 meters by 12 meters, and originally contained two rows of six kilns each; the northern side is more severely damaged.
+Each kiln has a circular plan with a diameter of about 4 meters and features a domed vault approximately 2.5 meters high, made from a single skin of yellow/brown bricks laid in header bond, which are now vitrified at the inner end.
+Some of these bricks are stamped with the initials WFB.
+Originally, each kiln had a round-headed ventilation hole at the front, a flue at the back, and a circular charging hole at the top.
+The ovens were built by an unknown firm and were later superseded by the coke ovens established immediately to the north by the Towneley Colliery and Brickworks Company, which began production in 1874.
+This site is a large and relatively well-preserved example of a now uncommon type of industrial structure.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.